aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/template-syntax/_index.md

 ﻿---
-title: Template Syntax – Aspose.Words for .NET
+title: Template Syntax in C#
 articleTitle: Template Syntax
 linktitle: Template Syntax
 description: "Learn how to create a template for LINQ Reporting Engine to build a report C#."